If you love hi-fi gear, you won’t love what you’re about to see.

 Updated May 2023

-Welcome folks, to one of the silliest cases I’ve dealt with.
-The equipment is bad, but conversing with its creator has been a truly ‘unique’ experience and one of the most frustrating of my career.
+Welcome to one of the silliest cases I’ve dealt with.
+The equipment is bad enough, but conversing with its creator has been a truly ‘unique’ experience.
 Perhaps that’s all I need to say, but if you want a deep dive into this case and how to dig the ultimate hole, keep reading.

-I reckon just about everyone loves high-quality, hand-made, locally-produced equipment.
+I think many hi-fi lovers appreciate high-quality, hand-made, locally-produced equipment.
 If something is genuinely well-designed and well-made, using high-quality parts and sounds fantastic, I’ll be the first to tell you about it.
 But, if a piece of equipment is terribly built, with low-quality parts, stupidly expensive and/or potentially dangerous, don’t expect me to ignore it either.

 Sonics aside, we are talking about people’s hard-earned money and there are no grey areas when it comes to safety.
 The problem for me is that the sellers of equipment like this suck in those who don’t know any better, with pseudoscience and “construction doesn’t matter” bull$hit.
-That’s where I step in, to help those smart enough to listen.
+That’s where I step in, bringing a healthy dose of science-informed scepticism and experience.

 Threats

-Well, someone has claimed it as their work (thank you to the business owner for reaching out) and as of 10 May 2023, the owner of the business has admitted to building this piece.
-He is now trying to scare me into removing this case by making meritless legal threats.
+Well, someone has claimed it as their work, thank you to the business owner for reaching out.
+On 10 May 2023, the owner of the business I knew to be responsible admitted to building this piece.
+The problem is, that he is now trying to scare me into removing this case by making meritless legal threats.

-The problem is, I don’t respond well to threats and will fiercely defend my right to inform the public about cases like this.
-No amount of threatening behaviour, misrepresentation of the facts or diversion will change that.
+I will always fiercely defend my right to free speech and to inform the public about cases like this.
+I’d like to take this opportunity to assure readers that no amount of threatening behaviour, misrepresentation of the facts or diversion will change this.

-UPDATE: The business owner has made additional threats including promising to get together with others featured in the HoS to try to silence me.
+The business owner has now made additional threats including promising to get together with others featured in the HoS to try to silence me.

 Digging Holes

-The manufacturer has amended his claims, now saying that he built this thing, but “doesn’t recognise it” because “it has been modified.”
+The manufacturer has now amended his claims, stating that he built this thing, but “doesn’t recognise it” because “it has been modified.”

-This is very convenient, but there is no evidence to support this claim, nor will he provide any, despite multiple requests.
-I understand the manufacturer is embarrassed, this equipment looks absolutely terrible and they definitely do not want you to see it.
-He wants to walk back the initial claim that it is “meant to look like this” and morph it into “it isn’t meant to and we didn’t do it.”
-One might reasonably ask if all their equipment is built like this and you’d certainly hope not, but judging from how hard the business owner is throwing his weight around, I’m not so sure.
+I understand the manufacturer is embarrassed.
+This equipment looks diabolically bad and he doesn’t want you to see it.
+He now wants to walk back his initial claim that the equipment is “meant to look like this” and morph it into “it isn’t meant to and we didn’t do it” but without being willing to provide any evidence to support this.
+One might reasonably wonder if all their equipment is built like this.

 Resolution?

-I’ve been patient but I’ve also warned this guy that unreasonable behaviour won’t be tolerated and will make things worse.
-Three times during this initial phase, I offered to discuss the details and to revise or redact anything libellous or factually incorrect in polite and respectful emails.
+I’ve been patient but I’ve also warned this individual from the southwest of WA that I won’t tolerate unreasonable behaviour.
+One thing I do well is communicate, and that’s what I’ve done with him.
+Three times I offered to discuss the details and to revise or redact anything libellous or factually incorrect in polite and respectful emails.
 In return, I received abuse and threats, but no details of anything unlawful or incorrect.
 I was even told to expect a summons.
 A summons?
-Are we having a Royal Commission into this..?!
+To what, a Royal Commission..?!

 Here is an extract from one of my last emails to the business owner: